olgabane/Insight2019_LibraryProject/README.md

 **Web application**

-BiblioPal is available on the web at www.ominkina.com!
+BiblioPal is web app that allows libraries to use the model I've built.
+Although BiblioPal is no longer available on the web, I provide the code to run the app locally in the directory flask_web_app_final.

 A library can use BiblioPal in the following way:
 1. Choose the state where your library is located.